 “Using a modern, clean burning, Ecodesign-ready stove can reduce emissions by up to 90% compared to a traditional open fire.

 “Supported by Defra, Ecodesign is a new Europe-wide emissions regulation scheme for stoves and space heaters due to be introduced in 2022.
-Ecodesign Ready stoves have been engineered to burn wood more completely.
+Ecodesign Ready stoves External link, opens in new window. have been engineered to burn wood more completely.
 The targeted introduction of combustion air at higher levels in the fire box of the stoves reignites the combustion particles before they can leave the stove.
 This technology reduces particulate emissions by 90% compared to an open fire and 80% compared to a stove of 10 years ago and can also lead to significant reductions in CO, NOx and Organic Gaseous Carbon compounds (OGCs).

 “UK air quality is a growing and worrying issue, however, we can significantly reduce the level of emissions from burning firewood simply by replacing open fires and old wood burners with Ecodesign Ready stoves.
 This is where the ‘quick win’ in emissions reduction can be made.